-2.1.3 Other Functions and Additional Positions
+2.1.3 Other Functions

 The administration will also consist of dedicated staff and/or contracted services to support the board's communications, legal, administrative, and human resources needs.
-The director will assess and fill these needs on an ongoing basis and can request the creation of additional positions, after consulting the co-chairs.

 The size and functions of the administration may vary over time in accordance with the board's needs.